BitcoinDesign/Guide/guide/getting-started/usage-life-cycle.md

    layout = "float-right-desktop"
 %}

 Some users disappear at every step in the life cycle.
-If you understand where and why they drop off, you have a better chance at fixing those issues and hopefully turning them into passionate users of your product.
+If you understand where and why they drop off, you have a better chance at fixing those issues and hopefully getting more and more passionate, satisfied users.

 There are various [user research]({{ '/guide/getting-started/user research/' | relative_url }}) techniques that can help identify these types of issues.